 By Rev. Keith Pearson, ELCA Foundation

-Keith Pearson is the ELCA Foundation’s Regional Gift Planner in Western Minnesota & North Dakota.
-His services are available at no charge to congregations interested in building and growing endowments and other planned gifts, and to individuals interested in creating estate plans that will provide legacy gifts to local congregations, other ministries of the ELCA, and to charitable causes important to them.
-He can be reached at 612-718-4197 or firstname.lastname@example.org.
+Keith Pearson is the ELCA Foundation’s Regional Gift Planner in Western Minnesota.
+His services are available at no charge to those interested in leaving legacy gifts to local congregations, other ministries of the ELCA, and to charitable causes important to them.
+He can be reached at 612-718-4197 or [email protected].